We remember the person you are

-- COMPASSIONATE CARE A dedicated staff offers secure, comforting care to people in the early, middle and late stages of Alzheimer’s and dementia.
+- COMPASSIONATE CARE A dedicated staff offers secure, comforting care to people in the early, middle and late stages of Alzheimer’s disease and other forms of dementia.
 Meantime, clients maintain a sense of independence, knowing they’ll return home at the end of the day.

 - PERSONAL ATTENTION A client-to-staff ratio of 4:1 allows us to attend to each client’s level of ability, behavioral changes and physical and emotional needs.

 - ACTIVITIES Growing and learning never ends with stimulating activities for the mind, body and spirit, including art and music therapy, exercise, creative writing, games, movies and hobby groups for gardeners to foodies.

 - NUTRITION A hot lunch and snack are served daily.
 Special dietary needs can be met, including tube feeding.

 - FIELD TRIPS From a stroll on St. Ann Center’s secure walking paths to a well-supervised day trip to local attractions, outings are planned to stimulate our clients’ minds and spirits.

 Our team of loyal furry friends provide comfort and canine companionship to the adults in Shepherd House, easing their anxiety and reminding them of the pet pals they’ve had in the past.
 Currently, we have four pet volunteers who routinely spend their days in Shepherd House.

 Our entire center is also pet-friendly.
 If you are interested in having your pet spend a day in Shepherd House or would just like to visit, please call ahead so we can plan the best day and time.

 Some of the ways pet volunteers benefit the adults, especially in Shepherd House, include:

 - Bringing joy and laughter to daily life